isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-darwin-in-cambridge-and-wallace-in-the-malay-archipelago.md

 Nevertheless, it is absolutely clear that Wallace privately believed that species evolve.
 He was not searching for a solution to a problem or mystery.
 He most certainly was not searching for a “mechanism.”
 This is a modern idea.
 Wallace was interested in the topic of the gradual change of species over time.
 He was convinced it was a purely natural, and not a supernatural process, and he planned to write a book on the subject when he returned home.

 In 1856, Wallace began to realise that in the west of the Malay Archipelago the species of animals were more Asian in type, while towards the east. the animal species were more Australian.
-Wallace would eventually divide the archipelago into two biological regions and the line between them, roughly between Bali and Lombok, was named after him - The Wallace line.
+Wallace would eventually divide the archipelago into two biological regions and the line between them, roughly between Bali and Lombok, was named after him – The Wallace line.

-##### **ADAPTATION**
+##### **Adaptation**

 In 1858, Wallace was living on the tiny volcanic island of Ternate, one of the fabled Spice Islands of Indonesia, just west of New Guinea.
 He had come to procure the rare and beautiful Birds of Paradise that live only in and around New Guinea.
 It was on Ternate that Wallace conceived an explanation as to how species come to be adapted to their environments.[^11] This was a radical departure from his previous thinking.
 He had never looked for an explanation for adaptation before.
 Indeed he thought that traditional ideas of species adaptation smacked of shallow and old-fashioned thinking.
 So what made him change his mind?